tgoldenberg/brn-gitbook/chapter_18_adding_redux_to_your_app.md

 )
 ```

 Here, we are offloading a lot of the functionality to our **actions**.
 Because these are pure JavaScript functions untangled with our UI, it makes both the functionality and the components easier to reason about and test.
 What **redux-thunk** allows us to do is to dispatch asynchronous actions -- to fetch the user's session id in local storage, and then call our API to log in the user. **Thunk** achieves this by allowing our actions to return an asynchronous function.
-If this overly confusing, then stick with the previous strategy of performing the asynchronous actions in the container or component.
+If this is overly confusing, then stick with the previous strategy of performing the asynchronous actions in the container or component.
 This is definitely a more nuanced point of using Redux.

-Notice how simpler our rendering component is, and how much easier to reason it is?
-That is the beauty of Redux.
+Notice how simpler our rendering component is, and how much easier to it is to reason about it what it does?
+That is the beauty of **Redux**.
 We also are passing less **props** to the child components.
 This means that we have to **connect** the child components wherever we need to update our **user** object.
 This is mainly in **Login.js**, **Register.js**, and  **ProfileView.js**.
 Here's a brief look at what that would look like:

 ```javascript
 /* application/containers/LoginContainer.js */